 On completion of this webinar, learners will be able to:

-- Describe the goals for global control of HCV
+- List the goals for global control of HCV

 - Identify the challenges in HCV global control

-- List current strategies for development of a preventative HCV vaccine
+- Describe the current strategies for development of a preventative HCV vaccine

 Who Should Attend